 Hi.
 My name is Shaya.
 I design user interfaces, take photos, and build communities.

 I also enjoy creative and interdisciplinary thought.
-Here are some recent projects:
+Here's what I've been working on:

 Musochat is a weekly conversation about new music on Twitter that began in July 2015.
 New Music Box wrote about it, and SoundNotion recorded us discussing it on their podcast, as did The Portfolio Composer.